 Faulty Electrical parts

-Sometimes the electrical parts get faulty, these are a faulty transformer, jammed timer, magnetron latch, and capacitor.
+Sometimes the electrical connectors parts get faulty, these are a faulty transformer, jammed timer, magnetron latch, and capacitor.

 A short circuit is another reason for the problem caused by the faulty diode.
 Faulty parts also cause tripping of breakers.
-It is advised to approach an expert to check for the possible causes.
+It is advised to approach an expert to check for possible causes.

-Microwave keeps tripping breaker.
 Microwave has importance among kitchen appliances.
 Rough use causes machines to produce errors and some impacts like tripping of breakers and blowing fuse.
 To avoid circuit breaking and tripping, you need a dedicated circuit.